 My friend and I supported each other in our early struggling days.
 She works as a teacher now; it’s a far more comfortable job than she had before and she is married to a really nice guy.
 But, you know what?
 She says she still misses our days together.
 All that getting up in the chilly winter morning, battling the fog and going to work on foot, at times risking our safety.
 But, we did it.
 And it paid us well later.
 I remember how I accepted that job after she coaxed me saying it’s gonna pay me later.
 I remember how she would help with class notes and with studies.
 I once crashed at her house for the night.
 She’d ask me to keep my uniform at her place.
 (Yes, our college had a uniform!)
 She was always there for me, more than I was for her.
 We were not best friends; but the bond we shared then was more than any best friend could ever do!
 That is the power of female friendships.

 Female colleagues conspire against you; they prefer to please a man in power over you.
 That’s how it works everywhere.
 I saw it in college and I saw it at work.
 I have seen my paternal grandmother misbehaving with my mother and I see countless women doing demeaning things to other women, a lot of times, behind their backs.
 This is not to say that men do not indulge in gossiping or back-biting or office politics.
 But theirs is a dominant gender, always has been; ours is not.
 Women need each other more than they do.
 And when that doesn’t happen, all the dance behind Women’s Day doesn’t really help.

-I’d better have no such day celebrated at all rather than witness its hypocrisy.
+I’d prefer to have no such day celebrated at all than witness its hypocrisy.